jiechen2358/VirtualFittingRoom/README.md

 See page at: https://github.com/jiechen2358/VirtualFittingRoom/blob/master/mask_rcnn/samples/fashion/, which including:
 * Instructions on how to perform training and testing.
 * A sample script to perform training and testing.
-* A sample Jupyter notebook to train model.
+* A sample Jupyter notebook to demo how to train model.
-* A sample Jupyter notebook to load pretrained model and perform test.
+* A sample Jupyter notebook to demo how to load pretrained model and perform test.
 * A backup pdf format for reading purpose.

 ## Dataset